 Children can usually return to day care or school after treatment is completed.

-pregnant or breast-feeding.
+Some scabies medicines aren't safe for children, older adults, and women who are pregnant or breastfeeding.
 To avoid dangerous side effects, be sure to follow your doctor's instructions carefully.

 If you have scabies, you and anyone you have close contact with must all be treated at the same time.
 This keeps the mites from being passed back and forth from person to person.
 Until scabies has cleared up, you should avoid close contact with anyone and make sure not to share any personal items.

 To make sure that all the mites are killed:

 After treatment, the itching usually lasts another 2 to 4 weeks.
 It will take your body that long to get over the allergic reaction caused by the mites.
-Antihistamines (such as Benadryl), steroid creams, or, in severe cases, steroid pills can help relieve itching.
+Antihistamines include a nondrowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl).
+Other medicine, like steroid creams, or, in severe cases, steroid pills can help relieve itching.
 Before you use these medicines, talk with your doctor about what is best for you (or your child).